Last Updated: July 3, 2021

 - Basic – $7/month, including activity tracking and one-month storage

-- Premium – $20/month, including payroll, integrations, and unlimited storage
+- Premium – $20/month, including payroll, integrations, video screen capture, and unlimited storage

 From there, prices will increase when adding more users.
 For example, the plan with 50 users costs: